PSulf/visualization/02_activities/assignments/assignment_3.md

     > How did you ensure that your data visualizations are reproducible?
 If the tool you used to make your data visualization is not reproducible, how will this impact your data visualization?

-# The entire analysis was performed in Python using open-source libraries with all steps scripted in a .ipynb file.
+# The initial analysis was performed in Python using open-source libraries with all steps scripted in a .ipynb file.
 The CSV dataset is version-controlled and included in the project directory.
 Because every step is coded and annotated, anyone can reproduce the same visualizations by running the notebook

+# added the second set of visualizations made in Excel Pivot Tables for both parameters to demonstrate that similar time-series trends of Total Phosphorus (TP) and Chlorophyll-a (Chl-a) across Ontario’s Great Lakes can be visualized using spreadsheet tools.
+These charts, consistent with the Python plots, aim to highlight long-term nutrient trends that indicate eutrophication pressure in lakes such as Erie and Ontario compared to Superior.

     > How did you ensure that your data visualization is accessible?